Artist Statement: Sequencing stories

 The installation loops back to this quote, only to begin another exploration.

 Special thanks to Bang Wong, Andrew Tubelli, and Mariya Kahn at the Broad Institute and FreeFall Laser for their assistance with laser cutting project, and Daisy Wong for her assistance with the installation at the Boston Arts Academy.
 Deep gratitude for the Broad Institute for giving me an opportunity to wander and observe around the Institute for extended periods of time.
 I'm grateful for many scientists and staff who welcomed me with their open arms and open minds.
-Special thanks to S.H. for her tireless support on so many administrative and logistical matters during my residency at the Broad Institute.
+Special thanks to S.H. for her tireless support on many administrative and logistical matters during my residency at the Broad Institute.